Red Light Camera Ticket in United States

 Frequently Asked Questions

-Can I fight a traffic ticket in United States?+
+Can I fight a red light camera ticket in United States?+

-How long does a traffic violation stay on my record?+
+How long does a red light camera ticket stay on my record in United States?+

 Methodology and data notes